To request a physical copy, call us at (617) 585-1160 or e-mail email@example.com.

 To contact the main Jordan Hall security desk, please call (617) 585-1290.

-All NEC Preparatory students must send in a photo to firstname.lastname@example.org to receive a Prep School photo ID, the Penguin Pass, after registering for classes.
-This ID card allows access to the NEC campus and libraries.
+All new NEC Preparatory students must send in a photo to firstname.lastname@example.org to receive a Prep School photo ID.
+Please allow 2-3 weeks for processing.
+Once the ID is created, students and parents will receive e-mail notification that their ID is ready for pick up.
+This card allows access to the NEC campus and libraries.
 Students should be prepared to show their ID card in order to enter NEC buildings.
 IDs can be picked up at the security desk in the St. Botolph Street building.

 The Howard Student Lounge, located near Brown Hall, is available for use by Preparatory students on Saturdays.
 Use of the lounge is a privilege contingent on maintaining an atmosphere which is welcoming to all members of the NEC community.
 Use of the computers in the student lounge by Preparatory students is strictly limited to checking email and doing web research.
 There is a 15-minute time limit on computer use by Preparatory students.